Using OpenComp Headcount Plan and Scenarios, the e-commerce company developed a strategic plan to support them through economic shifts.

 A clear compensation philosophy united the Daasity leadership team.
 It helped executives discuss the differences in levels, location strategy, and how to structure their organization’s headcount and compensation plan.

 “OpenComp helped us create a philosophy that featured the necessary components without getting overly complicated or verbose.
-It laid out how we would pay employees and why.”
+It laid out how we would pay employees and why, and the compensation software handled it all.”

 Smooth recruiting with “spot-on” headcount models